mseyne/python/README.md

 # FREE & OPEN SOURCE HACKER (FOSH)
-*A path on self-learning COMPUTER SCIENCE through GAME and WEB DEVELOPMENT.*
+*A path on self-learning COMPUTER SCIENCE through GAME, APP and WEB DEVELOPMENT.*

 Personal repository from the [Open Source Society University](https://github.com/open-source-society/computer-science)

 Using as much as possible **OER** (open educational resources) and free courses around the web.
-I plan to develop it mainly in English, but also with materials in French.
+I plan to develop this path mainly in English, but also with materials in French.

 >(English is essential for this learning, take the time you need and go slowly trough all the materials.)